Board of Directors

 KMheadshot

-Kevin has served as the executive director of the BC Libraries Cooperative since 2018, focusing on advocacy for libraries with the provincial and federal governments He was a Vancouver School and later worked for the board as its first Sustainability Coordinator, working on projects connected to sustainable school food systems, waste reduction, active transportation and climate action.
+Kevin Millsip has served as the executive director of the BC Libraries Cooperative since 2018, focusing on advocacy for libraries with the provincial and federal governments He was a Vancouver School and later worked for the board as its first Sustainability Coordinator, working on projects connected to sustainable school food systems, waste reduction, active transportation and climate action.
 He has co-founded two capacity-building organizations, Next UP and Check Your Head, and helped found the organizing projects CanRoots and Organize BC.
 Kevin works with the Columbia Institute and is working on a project to develop unionized cooperatives.
 He also serves on the boards of the Wilderness Committee and For Our Kids.

 Bárbara Silva